 Getting a bitcoin loan is very attractive opportunity for those who have none or restricted access to traditional banking system but also for those who would want to earn passive income from their coins by lending them in a secure, P2P way.

 Taking a bitcoin loan is more or less like similar to a loan in US dollars or some other fiat currency.
 However, it is loaded with a number of outstanding benefits as well as risks.

 In this guide, you will get to know what are bitcoin loans, how they work and what are the best places to get a bitcoin loan.

-If you are in a hurry and have time to just skim through our article, here is a tabular rundown of top bitcoin lending platforms:
+If you are in a hurry and have time to skim through our article, here is a tabular rundown of top bitcoin lending systems: